hexxone/audiorbits/steam/Guide_en.md

 ║
 ╠╦ advanced settings
 ║║
-║╠══ 3 choosable base textures
+║╠══ 3 selectable base textures
 ║║
 ║╠══ texture size setting
 ║║   If you have a big screen or had to turn down the points per subset